 Success!
 Now the fun begins

-Congrats!
-You now have a fully functional, NLP-powered chatbot on your website, and you built, tested, and deployed it in less than an hour.
+You now have a virtual agent live on your website, built, tested, and deployed in less than an hour!

 As great as this first version of your assistant is, you’ve only scratched the surface of what it can do.
 In Part IV we’ll cover the “Build – Deploy – Improve” lifecycle loop you’ll use to ensure that your assistant and its content are continuously becoming the best they can be.